qiaolinhan/giao/havingfun/predicting/ConsideringWildfireSpreading.md

 we simply designed an experiment to ignit a paper, the fire performance is very similar as the simulation result.
 Although we are still considering the DNN enhanced e parameters for its quatitively analysis, it is thought CA is more fancy and easier to show and state clearly.
-The related work we did for CA could be seen as below:
+The related work we did for CA could be seen as follows:
 <p>
 <img src = "figs/CAdid.png">
 </p>